 If an employee dies as a result of a work-related injury or illness, some family members may receive death benefits.
 These include weekly payments to cover a portion of the deceased employee’s income, along with up to $5,000 for funeral and burial costs.

 Eligible family members include:

 The deceased worker’s dependent family members will receive death benefits calculated on the basis of the person’s pre-injury weekly pay.
 However, it will not be more than 67% of the deceased employee’s average weekly wage, subject to the state’s mandated minimum and maximum benefit amounts.

 Benefits will continue until the surviving spouse dies or gets remarried.
 If the latter happens, the spouse will get a final lump-sum payment equal to two years of benefit payments.

 A workers’ compensation settlement is an agreement between the injured worker, employer, and insurer that will resolve a workers’ compensation claim.
 This benefits both the employee and the employer.

 A settlement in a Missouri workers’ compensation claim typically is a full and final settlement.
 This means the employee forfeits the right to receive any future workers’ comp benefits.
 However, if the employee will require future extensive medical treatments, the insurance company may agree to pay for them even though the rest of the claim has been closed.

 All settlements are subject to the approval of an administrative law judge at the Missouri Division of Workers’ Compensation.

 In Missouri, the statute of limitations for workers’ comp claims is within two years from the date of injury or within one year from the last workers’ comp payment.

-If you are ready to explore workers’ comp insurance options for your Missouri business, start a free online application today to compare quotes from multiple carriers.
+If you are ready to explore workers’ comp options for your Missouri business, start a free online application today to compare quotes from top-rated insurance carriers.